code-423n4/2023-03-neotokyo-findings/data/0xnev-G.md

 766:	function _assetTransferFrom
 796:	function _assetTransfer
 ```
+Description:
+Before execution of `transfer` functions, we should check if amount is zero to prevent wastage of gas when `transfer` functions do not do anything upon execution

 ### [G-06] Avoid using stack variable when state variable is only used once
 ```solidity